Squirrel/OldSquirrelForWindows/specs/Scenarios.md

   perhaps with a special "delta package" for updates)
 * It also creates a Setup.exe that I can distribute to people
-* Can also transform `changelog.md` to `changelog.html` using the bundled Markdown library that ships with Shimmer
+* Can also transform `changelog.md` to `changelog.html` using the bundled Markdown library that ships with Squirrel

 I've created a new release.
 Now, I want to share it with the world!
 I upload the contents of my Releases directory verbatim to the web via S3 / FTP /